dannywade/dnac-sidekick/README.md

 [![codecov](https://codecov.io/gh/dannywade/dnac-sidekick/branch/main/graph/badge.svg?token=IWBEDN1YXH)](https://codecov.io/gh/dannywade/dnac-sidekick)

 # dnac-sidekick
-DNAC Sidekick is a CLI app used to interact with Cisco DNA Center.
+DNAC Sidekick is a CLI app used to interact with Cisco DNA Center (DNAC).
 It's built using the [Click](https://github.com/pallets/click) and [Rich](https://github.com/Textualize/rich) libraries.
 The Rich library is what helps make the output look cleaner to the end-user.

-The goal of the tool is to provide a clean and user-friendly CLI interface.
-All interactions with DNAC use the available DNAC API, so please make sure that is enabled and the user account(s) used have proper permissions.
+The goal of the tool is to provide a clean and user-friendly CLI interface to quickly pull information from DNA Center.
+All interactions with DNAC uses DNA Center's REST API, so please make sure that the REST API is enabled and the user account(s) used with this tool have proper API permissions.

 ## Installation
 Install using `pip` or any other PyPi package manager:
 ```
-python -m pip install dnac-sidekick
+pip install dnac-sidekick
 ```

 ## Getting Started